kubero-dev/docs/docs/Installation/upgrade.md

 ## Upgrade to the latest version

-To upgrade Kubero just rerun the install operator command.
+To upgrade the Kubero operator just rerun the install operator command.
 It will upgrade all components to the latest version.

 <Tabs groupId="install-strategy">
   <TabItem value="kubectl" label="kubectl">